openloudriver/ChatDO/server/services/LIBRARIAN_README.md

     ↓
 librarian.format_hits_as_context()
     ↓
-Formatted context string for GPT-5 Mini (via AI Router)
+Formatted context string for GPT-5 (via AI Router)
 ```

-## GPT-5 Mini Integration
+## GPT-5 Integration

-The Librarian uses GPT-5 Mini via the AI Router to generate responses from Memory hits.
-The `generate_memory_response_with_gpt5_mini()` function:
+Memory Service is now a tool only.
+GPT-5 always generates responses using Memory context.

-1. Formats Memory hits as context
+1. Librarian retrieves and ranks Memory hits
-2. Builds a system prompt with Memory-specific instructions
+2. Memory hits are formatted as context
-3. Calls the AI Router with `intent="librarian"` (routes to GPT-5 Mini)
+3. Context is passed to GPT-5 (never GPT-5 Mini)
-4. Returns the generated response with Memory citations
+4. GPT-5 generates the response with Memory citations

-The deterministic heuristics remain for ranking and deduplication before GPT-5 Mini generation.
+The deterministic heuristics remain for ranking and deduplication before passing context to GPT-5.

 ## Usage